What is Compliance Audit Procedure: Why It's Necessary and How You Can Avoid Penalties

 There are several types of compliance audits in HR audits but they all work towards ensuring a safe, fair, and friendly working environment.

-To ensure compliance within your organization’s HR department, aside from having a compliance checklist for HR, make sure you are implementing best practices in various HR functions such as the hiring process, onboarding of new employees, and conflict resolution at the workplace.
+To ensure compliance within your organization's HR department, aside from having a compliance checklist for HR, make sure you are implementing best practices in various HR functions such as the hiring process, onboarding of new employees, and conflict resolution at the workplace.
 You can also check our guide to HR complaince training.

 Examples of best practices include having policies that promote equal and fair employment free from discrimination and properly classifying exempt and non-exempt jobs.